 How do you drive on a smart motorway?

 Several surveys have shown there’s a lack of awareness among drivers about how to use a smart motorway.
-In principle, driving on one is no different to any other motorway: the speed limit for cars is 70mph and you must drive in the left-hand lane (lane one), unless you’re overtaking in which case you can use the lanes to the right.
-Once the overtake is completed, you must move back as far left as possible.
+In principle, driving on one is no different to any other motorway: the speed limit for cars is 70mph and you must drive in the left-hand lane (lane one) – unless you’re overtaking, in which case you can use the lanes to the right.
+Once you’ve completed the overtake, you must move back as far left as possible.

 What seems to confuse people is how to react to variable speed limits and what signs shown on the overhead gantries mean.
 The video below explains exactly what’s what.